DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/use-skoala-01.md

 ## Sample application introduction

 The sample application used in this practice is based on the OpenTelemetry standard demo application.
 The DaoCloud Large and Micro Services team has optimized it based on DCE 5.0 features to better reflect cloud native and observable capabilities, and to show the effects of micro-service governance.
-The sample application is open source on Github, visit [Github warehouse address ](https://github.com/openinsight-proj/openinsight-helm-charts) for more details.
+The sample application is open source on Github, visit [Github registry address ](https://github.com/openinsight-proj/openinsight-helm-charts) for more details.

 The architecture diagram for the sample application is as follows: